xdg_wm_base

 flip_y8

-Invert the anchor and gravity on the y axis
+invert the anchor and gravity on the y axis

 Invert the anchor and gravity on the y axis if the surface is constrained on the y axis.
 For example, if the bottom edge of the surface is constrained, the gravity is 'bottom' and the anchor is 'bottom', change the gravity to 'top' and the anchor to 'top'.